« Invitation to the Dance Blog-a-thon: Carmen comes Home | Main | Coffee Break »

 As one whose interest in Asian films has directed me to seeing some of the recently released DVDs of Hong Kong musicals made during that time, there are questions on how Flower Drum Song would have been perceived had there been awareness of the musicals that usually starred Linda Lin Dai.
 The Shaw Brothers produced musicals were Hong Kong versions inspired by the musicals Hollywood produced at the time.
 Of course the only people aware of Linda Lin Dai would be the residents of the real Chinatowns.
 That the dance sequences are reasonably filmed documents of the performances probably has more to do with choreographer Hermes Pan, than director Henry Koster.
 Serious thoughts get pushed aside when one considers that the best reason to bother with Flower Drum Song is the sight of Nancy Kwan's legs.

-Posted by peter at May 9, 2008 12:54 AM
+Posted by Peter Nellhaus at May 9, 2008 12:54 AM